 Money Tracker for Excel

-As teenagers and young adults start getting jobs and checking accounts and borrowing from their parents constantly, they need a way to track their money.
-Because they do everything on their phones these days, I designed this spreadsheet specifically for the mobile version of Microsoft Excel.
-There is no link to actual bank accounts, and that is on purpose (so you can track your money without the risk of having your phone linked to your actual bank account).
-You can save this file on your phone and edit it without an internet connection if you want to.
+As teenagers and young adults start getting jobs and checking accounts and borrowing from their parents constantly, they need a way to track and manage their money.
+I designed this spreadsheet to work in the mobile app versions of Microsoft Excel.
+There is no link to actual bank accounts, so you can track your money without the risk of having your phone linked to your bank accounts.
+You can save this file on your phone and edit it without an internet connection.

 Using the Money Tracker on Your Phone

 You'll need the free Microsoft Excel app if you want to use this on your phone.
-Below is an example of what the spreadsheet looks like when editing it in Excel on a phone.
+Below is an example of what the spreadsheet looks like when editing it in the Excel app on a smart phone.

 To make data entry as simple as possible, I added drop down lists in Excel that let you select the current date and select from a list of common payees.
 These drop-down boxes can be customized via the Settings worksheet.